Skip to main content

 Employees must be provided with a written contract within their first two months of employment.

-A verbal contract of employment is sufficient in the eyes of the law.
+A verbal contract of employment is sufficient in the eyes of the law, and begins as soon as the job offer is accepted.

 However, employers must provide employees with a written statement of their terms of employment within two months of their start date.
 This document includes the basic details of employment, including working hours, pay, holiday entitlement and a job title.

-The written statement isn't a contract - it's evidence that there's an employment contract in place, whether verbal or written.
+The written statement isn't the contract.
+It's evidence that there's an employment contract in place, whether verbal or written.

 Again, it's advisable to use written contracts in all situations to lessen the chance of future disputes.